ncm/nytm-spelling-bee/article.md

 variables can be much slower than passing `fold`'s state along to its next iteration.

-The `fold` walks the `out` array backward, skipping the newline, and pairing each byte with a corresponding score and a one-bit in `seven`.
+The loop walks the `out` array backward, skipping the newline, and pairing each byte with its corresponding score and a one-bit in `seven`.
 The output is built of `u8` bytes instead of proper Rust characters because operating on character and string types would be slowed by runtime error checking and conversions.
 (The algorithm used here only works with ASCII anyhow.)
-Unlike in the C++ code, the `out` elements are initialized twice.
+Unlike in the C++ code, the `out` elements are initialized twice (although it's possible the optimizer elides it).
 People complain online about the few choices available for initializing arrays, which often requires the arrays to be made unnecessarily mutable.

 Curiously, most variations of the C++ version run only half as fast as they should on Intel Haswell chips, probably because of branch prediction